FOR IMMEDIATE RELEASE

 Mountaineer is funded through the combination of a one percent assessment on daily lift tickets sold by Palisades Tahoe, and a one percent assessment on transient lodging and vacation rentals within Squaw Valley and Alpine Meadows.
 Palisades Tahoe has agreed to continue its volunteer contribution of an additional one percent assessment on its “bundled” products to assist in funding Mountaineer services.

 “We are pleased to continue our financial and operational support for Mountaineer.
 The service adds tremendous value to Squaw Alpine’s guest experience and is a win-win for our community and the environment,” said Ron Cohen, president and COO of Palisades Tahoe.

 Learn more about SATCo and Mountaineer online at SquawAlpineTransit.org.

 About Squaw Alpine Transit Company (SATCo)

-The formation of SATCo is the result of a collaborative effort spearheaded by Squaw Valley and Alpine Meadows homeowner’s associations, in-valley lodging properties and Squaw Valley Alpine Meadows ski resort.
+The formation of SATCo is the result of a collaborative effort spearheaded by Squaw Valley and Alpine Meadows homeowner’s associations, in-valley lodging properties and Palisades Tahoe ski resort.
 SATCo’s mission is to provide transit within Squaw Valley and Alpine Meadows to assessed businesses’ guests, employees, owners, and visitors to improve resort traffic congestion, guests’ experiences, and safety.
-SATCo is funded by a micro transit district through the combination of a one percent assessment on lift tickets sold on-site by Squaw Valley Alpine Meadows, and a one percent assessment on transient lodging and vacation rentals within Squaw Valley and Alpine Meadows.
+SATCo is funded by a micro transit district through the combination of a one percent assessment on lift tickets sold on-site by Palisades Tahoe, and a one percent assessment on transient lodging and vacation rentals within Squaw Valley and Alpine Meadows.